seoplanotx/JFKRAG/README.md

 1. Push the code to GitHub
 2. Create a new project in Vercel
 3. Connect to your GitHub repository
-4. Set the environment variables
+4. Set up environment variables (use `npm run setup` to help with this)
-5. Deploy
+5. Deploy with `vercel --prod`

 ## Architecture

 - `/pages/api/query.js`: Serverless API route for handling queries
 - `/pages/index.js`: Main user interface
+- `/scripts/ingest-documents.js`: Document ingestion script with automatic fetching
+- `/scripts/setup-vercel-env.js`: Setup script for environment variables
 - Pinecone for vector search
 - OpenRouter for embeddings and generation

 This is a simplified frontend that connects directly to Pinecone.
-The document ingestion and processing is handled separately by the main JFK RAG system backend.
+The document ingestion process automatically downloads JFK documents and prepares them for the vector database.